avinash92c/wails-go/README.md

 # wails-go
+My Demo uses
 Vue FrontEnd + Golang Backend
+Also uses element-ui(https://element.eleme.io/) for Ui Components This is a simple demo with basic code, to check the library features and function

 Desktop Apps Library To Create Apps In Your Favourite Frontend library and Golang